Before you make a trade, you’ve got to build a case for why it’s a good idea — and fundamental analysis should be part of that process.

 Dividend Payout Ratio

-The dividend payout ratio, sometimes simply called the ‘payout ratio,’ can help you figure out the amount of dividends issued to shareholders relative to the company’s net income.
+The dividend payout ratio, sometimes simply called the ‘payout ratio,’ can help you figure out the dividends issued to shareholders relative to the company’s net income.

-This ratio helps provide an idea of how much the company will pay shareholders in contrast to how much it’s keeping on hand.
-While a lower dividend isn’t always a bad thing, especially if the company is using the retained funds to invest in future growth, it can help you get a better picture of the company.
+It can give you an idea of how much the company will pay shareholders in contrast to how much it has on hand.
+A lower dividend isn’t always bad, especially if the company is using retained funds to invest in future growth.
+But it can help you get a better picture of the company.

 Net Income / Dividends Paid = Dividend Payout